psreed/ibvs/README.md

 For Windows based VM templates, a similar job should be added to scheduled tasks to run on boot.

+## Puppet Agent Requirements (v7.17.0 & preprocess_deferred=false)

+In order to support the use of the `preprocess_deferred=false` configuration option Puppet Agent v7.17.0 or above must be used.

+The Puppet agent used to run this module must have the `preprocess_deferred` set to `false`.
+By default, this setting is `true` and will cause items to run out of order and create unexpected results.

+This can be accomplished on the agent side by running the following command:
+ `sudo puppet config set --section=main preprocess_deferred false`

 ## Using with 'puppet apply ...'

 If using `puppet apply` for testing on a workstation, follow this process: